Tylryan/bash-repository/README.md

 * Set that directory as a PATH
 * Restart your computer

+Note: If you want to remove the initial bash_repository only have bin, type -u as an option.

 After your computer restarts, you should be able to run your .sh files from anywhere in the terminal.

 # Other Scripts